benhoyt/cdnupload/README.rst

         If deleting, allow the delete to occur even if all files on the destination would be deleted (the default is to prevent that to avoid ``rm -rf`` style mistakes).

   -i PATTERN, --include PATTERN
-        If specified, only include source files if their relative path matches the given pattern (according to globbing rules as per Python's ``fnmatch``).
+        If specified, only include source files if their relative path matches the given pattern (according to globbing rules as per Python’s ``fnmatch``).
 For example, ``*.png`` to include all PNG images, or ``images/*`` to include everything under the *images* directory.
 This option may be specified multiple times to include more than one pattern.

         Excludes take precedence over includes, so you can do ``--include=*.txt`` but then exclude a specific text file with ``--exclude=docs/README.txt``.